Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 Denver Broncos

-Former Kansas City Chiefs star Jamaal Charles looked good in his debut with the Denver Broncos Saturday night.
+Former Kansas City Chiefs star Jamaal Charles looked good in his debut with the Denver Broncos on Saturday night.
 He ran for 27 yards on four carries and appeared to have some pop left.
 There was some speculation that Charles would have to flash in the preseason debut to make the team, and he did just that.
 I still think rookie DeAngelo Henderson will play a big role in the Denver offense.

 Kansas City Chiefs